-- We affirm that our school plan has met the requirements from ODE guidance for sections 4, 5, 6, 7, and 8 of the Ready Schools, Safe Learners guidance. - We affirm that we cannot meet all of the ODE requirements for sections 4, 5, 6, 7 and/or 8 of the Ready Schools, Safe Learners guidance at this time.
+Ready Schools, Safe Learners guidance. \boxtimes We affirm that our school plan has met the requirements from ODE guidance for sections 4, 5, 6, 7, and 8 of the

+- ☐ We affirm that we cannot meet all of the ODE requirements for sections 4, 5, 6, 7 and/or 8 of the Ready Schools, Safe Learners guidance at this time.
 We will continue to work towards meeting them and have noted and addressed which requirement(s) we are unable to meet in the table titled "Assurance Compliance and Timeline" below.

+- in may

-4. Equity
+- 4. Equity

-5. Instruction
+- 5. Instruction

+- © ₽88

+- 6. Family and Community Engagement

+- @

+- 7. Mental, Social, and Emotional Health